CMLennon/421-Lab-Notes/Lab2/Lab_2.md

  Alternatively, we can use the pipe operator `%>%`.
 This takes the dataframe on the left side and passes it to the right.
 This lets us pass one command to another.

+ Let's filter our dataframe down to only the `year` and `month` variables, and then pass that dataframe to another filter command that will select only the `month` variable.

 ```r
 #first, select month and year, then, select month
 head(pres_df %>%